 Immunotherapy, which also includes ICIs, is another new field in oncology.
-It uses the patients' immune system by either activating it against the cancer cells or by giving it additional protection, such as proteins produced by bio-molecular engineering.
+It uses the patients' immune system by either activating it against the cancer cells or by giving it additional protection.
 Transgene's cancer treatment programs mainly seek to stimulate and educate the immune system to induce tumor rejection or to directly destroy cancer cells.